Lusion2/Indie-Game/README.md

 # How to Build
 This uses G++ Makefile.
 If installed, just type "make" into the terminal and it will build the project into a build directory.
-After, type ./build/main and it will run the application.
+After, type ./build/main and it will (hopefully) run the application.

 # Dependencies
 - SFML